-8.1 The aim of a health impact assessment is to inform plan-making and decision-making and it is therefore useful to evaluate the extent to which the HIA has influenced development of healthy environments in borough.
+8.1 The aim of a HIA is to inform plan-making and decision-making and it is therefore useful to evaluate the extent to which the HIA has influenced development of healthy environments in borough.
 This will be undertaken after the adoption of the Plan (anticipated for 2018), through the Council's AMR process.